 Her startup launched in Sept.
 2011 and has already received funding from several angel groups including Dreamit Ventures, a mentoring program.
 She talked about the key to ramping up her startup, “We really listen to our customers and never go into building anything or go into the development process without understanding what our customer wants in advance.”

-Brian Sowards, first runner up, explained what he is trying to do with USeed, “We are empowering Gen Y to take who they naturally want to be and accelerate their ability to bring it to the world immediately.
-We are taking students who have passion, creativity and bright ideas but who can’t find their way in the world; we show them how to instantly apply it and change the world.”
+Brian Sowards, the first runner-up, explained what he is trying to do with USeed, “We are empowering Gen Y to take who they naturally want to be and accelerate their ability to bring it to the world immediately.
+We are taking students who have passion, creativity, and bright ideas but who can’t find their way in the world; we show them how to instantly apply it and change the world.”

 USeed officially launched the day of the event, and has raised money from both professional investors and friends and family, but it wasn’t that easy to get the product out.
 “Our biggest challenge was convincing a university to let us into their front door.
 I’m a big believer in game theory – we took the time to sit down with every administrator, faculty member and student and asked what mattered to them.
 Then we figured out how to create value for them in the way that we were approaching a university, and it’s working out real well for us now.”